List of Desperate Housewives characters: Robin Gallagher

 Robin Gallagher (Julie Benz) is a stripper at Double D's, a strip club left to Susan when her ex-husband, Karl Mayer, is killed in the plane crash.
-When Susan sells her half of the business she convinces Robin to leave stripping when she learns that Robin has higher hopes and dreams.
-Susan manages to get Robin a job at her school but she is fired after it is revealed she used to be a stripper.
+When Susan sells her half of the business, she convinces Robin to leave stripping when she learns that Robin has higher hopes and dreams.
+Susan manages to get Robin a job at her school, but she is fired after it is revealed she used to be a stripper.
 Susan and Mike then invite Robin to stay with them.
-Robin accepts the offer but the other women of Wisteria Lane are less than pleased to have their husbands, boyfriends and sons leering at Robin.
-This causes them all to judge her prematurely, but they all later see that Robin is genuinely a nice person and much more than a reformed stripper.
+Robin accepts the offer, but the other women of Wisteria Lane are less than pleased to have their husbands, boyfriends and sons leering at Robin.

 Robin decides to become roommates with Katherine, and the two become fast friends.
 After a night out together, Robin admits to being a lesbian and kisses Katherine.
 This confuses Katherine, but she ends up sleeping with her.
-Robin becomes frustrated as Katherine is unwilling to define their relationship, or show affection in front of the neighbors.
-Robin is afraid that Katherine is kicking her out, but instead Katherine suggests they go away together, so they pack and go to Paris.
-They pack and leave that evening.
+Robin becomes frustrated as Katherine is unwilling to define their relationship or show affection in front of the neighbors.
+Robin is afraid that Katherine is kicking her out, but instead Katherine suggests they go away together, so they pack and leave that evening for Paris.
 It is revealed in the series finale that Robin and Katherine broke up three months after arriving in Paris.